Home git cheatsheet

 • git rebase Reapplies commits from a branch on top of another branch (potentially rewriting history).

-Be careful with git rebase
+Be careful using git rebase

 Recover a deleted branch